mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentLanguageInstructionProgramAssociationsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new StudentLanguageInstructionProgramAssociationsApi();
-            var studentLanguageInstructionProgramAssociation = new EdFiStudentLanguageInstructionProgramAssociationWritable(); // EdFiStudentLanguageInstructionProgramAssociationWritable | The JSON representation of the \"studentLanguageInstructionProgramAssociation\" resource to be created or updated.
+            var studentLanguageInstructionProgramAssociation = new EdFiStudentLanguageInstructionProgramAssociation(); // EdFiStudentLanguageInstructionProgramAssociation | The JSON representation of the \"studentLanguageInstructionProgramAssociation\" resource to be created or updated.

             try
             {
-                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PoststudentLanguageInstructionProgramAssociation(studentLanguageInstructionProgramAssociation);
+                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PostStudentLanguageInstructionProgramAssociation(studentLanguageInstructionProgramAssociation);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling StudentLanguageInstructionProgramAssociationsApi.PoststudentLanguageInstructionProgramAssociation: " + e.Message );
+                Debug.Print("Exception when calling StudentLanguageInstructionProgramAssociationsApi.PostStudentLanguageInstructionProgramAssociation: " + e.Message );
             }
         }
     }